-About two days ago, I came back home from landscape painting with my crew the DPC (we actually expanded into Philadelphia Plein Air Painters).
-We painted in the Philadelphia Museum of Art area, Fairmount Park, it was a sunny day but the light was frustratingly changable because of the clouds.
-I stepped into my room, my friend Mike dropped me off, about 3 hours before sunset, the green yellow walls in the room inspired me to set up a little still-life.
+About two days ago, I came home from landscape painting with my crew the DPC (we actually expanded into Philadelphia Plein Air Painters).
+We painted at Fairmount Park behind the Philadelphia Museum of Art.
+The sun was out but because of a few clouds the light was very inconsistent.
+When my artist friend Mike dropped me off at home I was still in painting spirits, and the green yellow walls in the room inspired me to set up a little still-life.
 The sun was going to set in about three hours, so I knew I had to work fast and keep things fresh.
 I had three new expensive paint tubes in my box, so I decided to challenge myself and us those.

 When painting from life, time is the essence, for the sun is constantly shifting.
 This forces the artist to make snap decisions and to take risks.
 This is a good exercise for challenge

-****Artists who use thin paint for shadow effect: Rembrandt, Rubens, Leonardo Da Vinci, etc. Contemporary artist, Jeremy Lipking, often uses thin paint for shadows or it's simply a base that will later acquire a color.
+****Artists who successfully use thin paint for shadow effect: Rembrandt, Rubens, Leonardo Da Vinci, etc. Contemporary artist, Jeremy Lipking, often uses thin paint for shadows or it's simply a base that will later acquire a color.

 Scott Noel, Reclining Portrait of Vivian pastel 30 x 44 inches 2010